PaulDuvall/aws-5-mins/proton/README.md

 1. Click **Create connection**.
 1. Select **GitHub**.
 1. Enter `https://github.com/brentley/ecsdemo-frontend`.
-1. Go back to [CloudShell](https://us-east-2.console.aws.amazon.com/cloudshell/home?region=us-east-2#) and clone the example template repo from AWS using these commands:
+1. Go back to your Cloud9 environment and clone the example template repo from AWS using these commands:

 ```
 cd ~/environment/